Johan de Witt: Relationship with Cornelis de Graeff

+Leading statesman

 De Witt's power base was the wealthy merchant and patrician class into which he was born.
 This class broadly coincided politically with the "States faction", stressing Protestant religious moderation and pragmatic foreign policy defending commercial interests.
 The "Orange faction", consisting of the middle class, preferred a strong leader from the Dutch House of Orange as a counterweight against the rich upper-classes in economic and religious matters.
 Although leaders that did emerge from the House of Orange rarely were strict Calvinists themselves, they tended to identify with Calvinism, which was popular among the middle classes in the United Provinces during this time.
 William II of Orange was a prime example of this tendency among the leaders of the House of Orange to support Calvinism.
-William II was elected Stadholder in 1647, and continued to serve until his death in November 1650.
-Eight days after his death, William II's wife delivered a male heir—William III of Orange.
-Many citizens of the United Provinces urged the election of the infant William III as stadholder under a regency until he came of age.
-However, the Provinces, under the dominance of the province of Holland Together with his uncle Cornelis de Graeff De Witt brought about peace with England after the First Anglo-Dutch War with the Treaty of Westminster in May 1654.
+William II was elected stadholder in 1647 and continued to serve until his death in November 1650.
+Eight days after his death, William II's wife delivered a male heir, William of Orange.
+Many citizens of the United Provinces urged the election of the infant William III as a stadholder under a regency until he came of age.
+However, the Provinces, under the dominance of the province of Holland did not fill the office of stadholder.

+When Johan de Witt became de facto leader of the Dutch Republic in 1653, the state was at war with England.
+The superior English navy blockaded Dutch ports, which triggered a severe economic crisis.
+De Witt's priority was therefore a speedy peace agreement with England.
+The Lord Protector of England, Oliver Cromwell, demanded as a condition that the House of Orange should be permanently excluded from power in the Dutch Republic.
+Cromwell's motive was that the house supported his opponents, the House of Stuart.
+De Witt knew that the other six Dutch provinces would not agree to such a dictate.
+But that changed the exemplary collaboration between De Witt and his influential later uncle Cornelis de Graeff, which was an important factor in the success of De Witt's policies and the revival of economic progress after the First Anglo-Dutch War.
+Together with his De Graeff, De Witt brought about peace with England with the Treaty of Westminster in May 1654.
+As a result of the positive course of the war for the Netherlands, the Dutch leadership around De Witt, De Graeff, the army commander Johann Wolfart van Brederode and Lieutenant Admiral Jacob van Wassenaer Obdam urged the Dutch States General to position themselves as a whole behind the secret Act of Seclusion, which would exclude the young William III from the office of stadtholder.
+This resolution was drafted by De Graeff in collaboration with De Witt and diplomat Hieronymus van Beverningh.